MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/testing-and-debugging-adapters/index.md

 ---
 ## Overview

-You can test Java and JavaScript adapters as well as debug Java code implemented for use in Java or JavaScript adapters via IDEs such as Eclipse, IntelliJ and alike.
+You can uqe IDEs, such as Eclipse, IntelliJ, or similar environments, to test Java and JavaScript adapters, and debug Java code  that is implemented for use in Java or JavaScript adapters.

-This tutorial demonstrates how to test adapters using the MobileFirst CLI and using Postman and also how to debug a Java adapter using the Eclipse IDE.
+This tutorial demonstrates how to test adapters by using the MobileFirst CLI and by using Postman, and also how to debug a Java adapter by using the Eclipse IDE.

 #### Jump to: